wavebeem/wavebeem.com/_drafts/2000-01-02-mechanical-keyboards-101.md

   </figcaption>
 </figure>

 The most popular profile is probably OEM.
-Unsurprisingly it is a middleground of size and shape compared to other popular profiles.
+Unsurprisingly it is a middle ground of size and shape compared to other popular profiles.
 Cherry profile is also very similar.

 OEM keycaps have what's called a cylindrical sculpt.
 This means the top of each key cap is slightly U-shaped.